 Data from the Workplace Health Report revealed that 60% of workers are experiencing symptoms of anxiety, 56% of workers are experiencing symptoms of depression, and 76% are experiencing moderate-to-high levels of stress.

 It has therefore never been more important to prioritise the mental health of our workforce.
-With that in mind, here’s 10 tips on how to promote mental health and wellbeing in the workplace.
+With that in mind, here’s 9 tips on how to improve mental health in the workplace.